Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 In other words,

-it lacks sparkle and zip, and comes across as too dulled and recessed for my tastes.
+it lacks sparkle and zip and comes across as too dulled and recessed for my tastes.
 The overall tuning here is poor and the sound itself is very artificial and cheap.

-I will say comfort here is pretty exceptional and the earbuds stay in my ears rather well, but the case looks like something you’d find in the Lancome section of your local mall.
+I will say comfort is pretty exceptional and the earbuds stay in my ears rather well, but the case looks like something you’d find in the Lancome section of your local mall.

 Put another way,